Would you like to know what is earnest money deposit? Here are the top 5 things you must know about earnest money deposit

-If one party does not meet up with their end of the bargain, the other party is entitled to keep the deposit.
+The other party is entitled to retain the deposit if a party does not reach its conclusion of the deal.
 Your Realtor® should work with you on this and customize the offer based upon your unique situation.

-The buyer is most often entitled to their deposit, but there are instances when the seller can keep the deposit.
+The buyer most often has the right to a deposit, but the vendor can keep the deposit.
 This happens when the buyer does not do the required action within the time frames agreed upon in the contract terms.